Table of Contents

 6. IV fibrinolysis is preferred to be given in a patient with ST-Elevation MI if:

 - symptoms have been present for > 3 hours.

-- cardiogenic Shock.
+- cardiogenic shock is suspected/observed.

 - increased risk of bleeding.